-So, take care of the indoor plant, and they will take care of you in return.
+So, take care of your plant, and they will take care of you in return.

 5. Faster Recovery from Illness

 Plants like Lily and Orchids can benefit patients who need a quick recovery.
 As mentioned, plants are also helpful for reducing stress.

 And you must have guessed that a stressless patient will heal faster.
 So, indoor plants are like pain relieving medication.

 6. Induces Better Sleep

 Yes, you heard that right.
 Some plants help you get that great good night’s sleep you’ve been craving for so long.

 Let’s look at how some plants work to provide you with a quality nap.